notniknot/feast-entity-store/README.md

 ## 1. Create entity_store_config.yaml
 - Copy `config/entity_store_config-template.yaml` to `config/entity_store_config.yaml`
-- Change the following configuration according to your environment
+- Change the following configuration according to your environment (in these examples I use the port 12346 for the Flask webserver.
+You can change it in the docker- and config-files)
     ```yaml
     flask:
         host: 0.0.0.0